DevOpsBootcamp/website/source/files.rst

 .. ifnotslides::

-    Most of the time a file has enough metadata that the OS is able to figure out what type of file it is.
+    Most of the time a file contains enough metadata (information about its contents) that the OS is able to figure out what type of file it is.
     Unlike some operating systems, Linux does not require (and doesn't care about) a file's extension.
 Also unlike *some* operating systems, most Linux desktop environments will open an unrecognized file in a text editor as plaintext.

 ::

-    $ file $FILENAME # tells you about the filetype
+    $ file $FILENAME # tells you about the file's contents

     $ file some_text_file
-    file.txt: ASCII text
+    some_text_file: ASCII text

     $ file squirrel
-    squirrel.jpg: JPEG image data, JFIF standard 1.01
+    squirrel: JPEG image data, JFIF standard 1.01

 Hidden Files